Refinement Modal Logic: Refinement modal logic

 \subsection{Syntax and semantics of refinement modal logic}

-The syntax and the semantics of future event logic are as follows. \begin{definition}[Languages $\lang_\G$ and $\lang^\mu_\G$] Given a finite set of agents $\Agents$ and a countable set of propositional atoms $\Atoms$, the language $\lang_\G$ of refinement modal logic is inductively defined as
+The syntax and the semantics of refinement modal logic are as follows. \begin{definition}[Languages $\lang_\G$ and $\lang^\mu_\G$] Given a finite set of agents $\Agents$ and a countable set of propositional atoms $\Atoms$, the language $\lang_\G$ of refinement modal logic is inductively defined as

 where $\agent\in\Agents$ and $\atom\in\Atoms$.
 Similarly, the language $\lang^\mu_\G$ of refinement $\mu$-calculus has an extra inductive clause $\mu x. \phi$, where $X$ is the set of variables and $x \in X$.